|What do you want to do?

 Grants will not be awarded in the absence of submissions of sufficient merit.

-Each of the three shortlisted ‘finalists’ will receive one day’s free conference registration to present their proposal.
-If they wish to attend the full two-day event and gala dinner, they may pay the remainder of the cost for the full conference package.
+Each of the three shortlisted ‘finalists’ will receive free conference registration to present their proposal and attendance to the gala dinner.
 Travel costs and accommodation for conference will not be paid by BACPR.

 The grant must be paid out in the same financial year in which it is awarded (i.e. by the 31st March following the October conference).